justinberken/FACE_CROP_512/README.md

 Face Crop 512

 Face Crop 512 is a Python script that uses OpenCV, MTCNN and Tensorflow libraries to detect and crop faces from images.
 The cropped faces are saved as separate 512x512 images with a 1:1 aspect ratio.
-The script also includes a PyQt5-based graphical user interface (GUI) for easy usage.
+The script also includes a PyQt5-based graphical user interface for easy usage.
 Requirements

     Python 3.6 or higher